Katherine-Holland/PP1-Finance-First/README.md

 ![Wireframe for Mobile](assets/images/wireframe.png)

 ### Colours
 I chose a cool colour palette to give a professional feel to the site.
 I used websites such as Hargreaves Lansdown https://www.hl.co.uk/ and Point 72 https://point72.com/ as my inspiration.
 The cool tones flow well together, allowing the reader to view light to dark as they scroll down the page and the blues are calming.
-Green is also a colour often used when denoting images money and contrasts well with blue.
+Green is also a colour often used when denoting images of money and contrasts well with blue.
 I feel the understated, consistent colour scheme alongside the content creates a website which feels trustworthy; an important consideration, especially when designing a site to convey financial information and encourage sign up.

 ![Colour palette](assets/images/palette.png)